sophonet/symmetryinchaos/README.md

 ### Possible future extensions

-While the software is intended to have minimal dependencies and code size, the index.html file could be extended such that individual parameters for the images can be adjusted "live" with range controls, allowing the discovery of new patterns or patterns that are similar to the datasets of the book.
+While the software is intended to have minimal dependencies and code size, the index.html file could be extended such that individual parameters for the images can be adjusted "live" with range controls, allowing interactive discovery of new patterns or patterns that are similar to the datasets of the book.